 The principles are a set of guides that prescribe the way an enterprise translates business strategy into architectures and the way those architectures are used and implemented.
-Many organizations define the principles and then fail to ensure that they are complied with and often they are included in documentation but are not actively used to guide and constrain the architectures and implementations.
-Critical to the benefit that they provide rests in the application of the principles in a context that unambiguously demonstrates how the principle applies to a given architecture.
-Only a subset of the principles will apply to any given context and it is the architects responsibility to ensure that the principle is explained and exemplified in the context and level of the prescribed architecture.
+Many organizations define the principles and then fail to ensure that they are complied with, and often they are included in documentation but are not actively used to guide and constrain the architectures and implementations.
+Critical to the benefit that they provide is the application of the principles in a context that unambiguously demonstrates how the principle applies to a given architecture.
+Only a subset of the principles will apply to any given context and it is the architect's responsibility to ensure that the principle is explained and exemplified in the context and level of the prescribed architecture.

 Enterprise Architect can be used to model principles and their application using the concept of Classifiers and Instances.
 The principles are defined as Unified Modeling Language (UML) Classes and Instances of the principles can be used to guide individual architectures and implementation teams describing how the principles are applied in the context.
-This a powerful technique because any number of Instances of principles can be created and linked back to the parent principle.
+This an effective technique because any number of Instances of principles can be created and linked back to the parent principle.

 Project Browser ×

-🧕 💁 😤 🖀 🐘 🖻 - 🗐 - 🛧 🦊 🞯
+🙆 💁 😤 🖀 🐜 🛃 - 🗐 - 🛧 🦊 🎯

 Architecture Principles

 Business Principles

 면급 Business Principles

-"principle" Channels are consistent
+are consistent

-are linear
+avprinciple" Processes are linear

-avprinciple" Repetitive and difficult tasks are automated
+arrinciple" Repetitive and difficult tasks are automated

-aprinciple" Stock piles are as small as possible
+"principle" Stock piles are as small as possible

 Information Principles

-📴 Information Principles
+🚼 Information Principles

-average of the second secon
+"principle" Information has a canonical source

-arrinciple" Information has a custodian
+"principle" Information has a custodian

 "principle" Information is independent to presentation

-wprinciple" Information is secured
+arrinciple" Information is secured

 Application Principles

-🚼 Application Principles
+E Application Principles

 "principle" Application development and implementation is standardized

 "principle" Applications have well defined interfaces

 "principle" Applications provide a similar user experience

-aprinciple" Common Use Applications
+apprinciple" Common Use Applications

 Technology Principles

 avprinciple" Control Technical Diversity

 Cross Domain Principles

-🔁 Multiple Domain Principles
+皆 Multiple Domain Principles =

 "principle" Access to systems is authenticated and authorized

 "principle" Integration with external system is contained

 "principle" Systems are scalable -

-🖥 Project Browser 🦗 Resources
+🖥 Project Browser  🏠 Resources